|Nutrition Facts (per serving)|

 Are you always looking for ways to add vegetables to your family's diet?
 Go ahead and add some sliced or matchstick carrots to the crock pot along with the onions, if you'd like.
 Or add some red or green bell pepper strips about 45 minutes before serving time.

-- Optional: 1/4 cup chopped green onion tops
+1/4 cup chopped green onion, tops only, optional

 In a large bowl, combine the brown sugar with the honey, soy sauce, ketchup, vinegar, garlic, ginger, salt, and cayenne pepper.
 Blend well.